Sandnessund Bridge

-Sandnessund Bridge (Sandnessundbrua) is a cantilever road bridge that crosses the Sandnes Strait between the islands of Tromsøya and Kvaløya in Tromsø Municipality in Troms og Finnmark county, Norway.
+Sandnessund Bridge (Sandnessundbrua) is a cantilever road bridge that crosses the Sandnes Strait between the islands of Tromsøya and Kvaløya in Tromsø Municipality in Troms county, Norway.
 The Tromsø Bridge, the Tromsøysund Tunnel, and this bridge are the three road connections into the city of Tromsø on the island of Tromsøya.

 The 1220 m Sandnessund Bridge was constructed out of concrete and it has 36 spans supporting it.
 The main span is 150 m long and the maximum clearance to the sea below the bridge is 41 m.
 This bridge is part of Norwegian County Road 862.
 Sandnessund Bridge was officially opened by Crown Prince Harald on 26 June 1974, although it had already opened for traffic on 21 December 1973.
 The bridge cost 36 million kr.
 It was a toll bridge until 1 May 1982.